Dr. Russell (Chip) Norris, PhD

-Taylor is a first year M.S. student from Walpole, Massachusetts.
+Taylor is a second-year M.S. student from Walpole, Massachusetts.
 She graduated from Clemson University in May of 2021 with a Bachelor’s in Psychology.
 Taylor’s current research utilizes proteomics approaches to define molecular mechanisms of hEDS.
 She is interested in genetics and the various comorbidities associated with EDS.

 Julianna WeningerResearch Specialist